chooie/test-driven-clj-cljs/README.md

 # Thoughts on this Approach
 This workflow allows me to work faster, but it is still slow compared to using an alternative (e.g. NodeJs with Browserify).
 I want to get feedback in less than 5 seconds.
-I can do this with Node, but I can't do this with Clj/Cljs.
-With this wokflow, I can get full feedback after ~30 seconds of running them.
+I can do this with Node, but I can't do this with clj/cljs.
+With this workflow, I can get full feedback after ~30 seconds of running them.
 Quite painful.

 ## How can it be made faster?